 Applicants may only submit a Full Application if they receive a notice that they are invited to submit one.

-A notification letter inviting the submission of a Full Application does not authorize the Applicant to commence performance of the project.
-Please refer to Section IV.H of the FOA for guidance on pre-award costs.
+A notification letter encouraging the submission of a Full Application does not authorize the Applicant to commence performance of the project.

 3. Full Application Notifications